Brian Dutcher has been patiently waiting for decades to lead San Diego State men's basketball to this point.

 That's quite the turnaround from last season when six of their first 14 opponents put up at least 81 points.

-Even in their worst defensive effort of this season in terms of points allowed and points allowed per possession, they still beat Iowa with defense, holding its star big man Luka Garza to nine points and eight rebounds—which are still season-worst marks in both categories for Garza.
+Even in their worst defensive effort of this season in terms of points allowed and points allowed per possession, they still beat Iowa with defense, holding star big man Luka Garza to nine points and eight rebounds—which are still season-worst marks in both categories for Garza.

 If the Aztecs can slow that guy down, what can't they do?